 - Select the Map replicas to existing VMs check box.

-To break a mapping association, select the VM in the list and click Remove.
+To remove a mapping association, select a VM in the list and click Remove.

 The mapping list does not display VMs added to the list of exclusions.
-For more information, see Step 5.
-Exclude Objects from Replication Job.
+For more information, see Exclude Objects from Replication Job.